Tyre, Lebanon: Historical and cultural heritage

 Sign marking Tyre according to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
 Note the ruins of the Mamluk House (left) which has been rehabilitated since.

 Arguably the most lasting Phoenician legacy for the Tyrian population has been the linguistic mark that the Syriac and Akkadian languages have left on the Arabic spoken in the region of Tyre.
 Most notably, the widely used term "Ba'ali" – which is used especially to describe vegetables and fruits from rain-fed, untreated agricultural production – originates from the Baal religion.
 The Tyrian municipality of Ain Baal is apparently also named after the Phoenician deity.
 The most visible part of ancient and medieval history on the other side have been the archaeological sites though:

 The first archaeological excavations were by Ernest Renan in 1860 and 1861.
 He was followed in the 1870s by Johann Nepomuk Sepp.
 His most notable work was excavating at the Cathedral of the Holy Cross in an attempt to find the bones of Frederick Barbarossa.
-More work was undertaken in 1903 by the Greek archaeologist Theodore Makridi, curator of the Imperial Museum at Constantinople.
+More work was undertaken in 1903 by the Ottoman archaeologist Theodore Makridi, curator of the Imperial Museum at Constantinople.
 Important findings like fragments of marble sarcophagi were sent to the Ottoman capital.